daizutabi/pheasant/docs/docs/user-guide/images.md

 ```
 ~~~

-Here, `hide` option disables the output of plot from the fenced code block.
+Here, `hide` option disables the output of plot from the fenced code block, which we don't need now.

 Check the type of elements of the variable `axes`.